Reference letter wording: 10 phrases to watch in German employment references

 • The job reference ends with a “thank you” and best wishes (“All the best for the future” should be sufficient according to case law)

 A job reference should be in writing and printed on company paper in a uniform font.
 Therefore, a work reference sent as an e-mail alone is not sufficient.
-Of course, the certificate must be free of “formal errors” such as stains, “dog ears”, misspellings, corrections, insertions, or erasures.
-It must contain the place and date of issue and a signature of the employer or an authorized superior.
+Of course, the certificate must be free of “formal errors” such as stains, misspellings, corrections, insertions, or erasures.
+It must contain the place and date of issue and the signature of the employer or an authorized superior.

 Here are our “top ten” phrases you might not want to read on your report card: